Avalon, Mississippi

 Avalon is an unincorporated community in Carroll County, Mississippi, United States.
 Avalon is located on the former Yazoo and Mississippi Valley Railroad and was at one time home to a general store.
 A post office first began operation under the name Avalon in 1908.

 Mississippi John Hurt, an African-American blues musician, was raised and lived here most of his life.
-His shotgun house is preserved as a museum to honor him.
-It occasionally hosts blues and gospel festivals on the adjacent land.
+His shotgun house was preserved as a museum to honor him and it occasionally hosted blues and gospel festivals on the adjacent land.
+In 2024, the building was destroyed in a fire.

 Carroll County has placed a highway marker at Avalon to commemorate Hurt and his music.
-It is part of the Mississippi Blues Trail.

-Dardanelle Hadley, a jazz pianist, vibraphonist, and singer, was born in Avalon.
+It is part of the Mississippi Blues Trail.Dardanelle Hadley, a jazz pianist, vibraphonist, and singer, was born in Avalon.